The Power of Separate Realities

 Have you ever wondered why that is?

 We live in a world of 7.9 billion separate realities.
 Each individual is born with the gift of thought, the ability to create our own experience through our thinking in the moment, but how that gift presents itself is unique to each individual.
-We cannot possibly think the same as anyone else.
-We may see the same thing and have a similar view but the exact way we think about it will be different and therefore our experience of it will also be different.

 Seeing that each person has their own unique perspective of the world through the power of Thought, which means they can’t possibly see it as you do, brings a new understanding to how we communicate with others.
 When two people come into a conversation trying to understand the other person’s point of view — the way they see the situation or challenge — rather than to get their own point of view or agenda across, then the conversation takes on a different direction.